OUR PLAYFUL BIRDS!!

 like to be mentally stimulated and constantly challenged.
 They also have moods and differing personalities, just as children do!
 Each of our birds are different.

-action is.
+who always wants to be where the action is.
 If he is sitting with me and Suzy is doing something that looks interesting than that is where he has to be.
-He loves to be in the action.
-He likes to help
+He likes to

-doesn't have a lot of words but she mumbles constantly, it's quite cute.
+She doesn't have a lot of words but she mumbles constantly, it's quite cute.
 She has a big heart in a small body.
-She loves to talk to any car driving by with a friendly
+She loves to talk to any car driving by with a

-"hello".
+friendly "hello".
 However it is a big rig she will run away and hide.

 Because Parrots are so smart and active they require a lot of attention and socialization to keep them from getting bored.
 Our birds are out of their cages with

-The parrots diet consists of a variety of things.
+Our parrots diet consists of a variety of things.
 The primary part of their diet consists of a specially formulated organic bird pellet made by Harrisons Bird Food.

-Veterinarian offices throughout the country.
-We also feed the parrots a variety of fruits, nuts and vegetables almost daily.
+however none of them gave as good of results as Harrisons.
+We also feed the parrots a variety of fruits, nuts and vegetables almost daily and they share most

 When we lived in Buellton the birds had very large custom built cages.
 Cody's cage measured 6 feet wide, 7 feet tall, and 4 feet deep.
 We definitely did not